serverless/blog/posts/2017-01-05-serverless-v1.5.0.md

 ---
-title: IoT event support, Cognito user pool authorizer & service installation with a name in Serverless Framework v1.5
+title: IoT event support, Cognito user pool authorizer & install service with a name in Serverless Framework v1.5
-description: Check out IoT event support, Cognito user pool authorizer, service installation with a name in the Serverless Framework v1.5 release.
+description: IoT event support, Cognito user pool authorizer and the ability to install your service with a name in the Serverless Framework v1.5 release.
 date: 2017-01-05
 layout: Post
 authors: